khj1977/geometry_math/articles/simple-particle.md

 # Micro mechanics approach to fluid dynamics.
 Simple to Complex

 When I was under grad student, I studied fluid dynamics and thermo dynamics.
 There were PDE.
-How does it analysed?
+How is it analysed?
 Harmonic analysis?
 So what?
 I know about FEM but I thought it is just calculation.
 What can be known by just calculation?
 Then, I stopped to study fluid dynamics.

 Now, I know the power of numerical calculation and hypotheis driven.
 I studied enough amount of control engineering and material mechanics.
 Then, I think it is good timing to study and reserch fluid dynamics.